Home Blog What is MVHR and How Does it Work?

 For existing homes, it may be possible to have MVHR retrofitted.
 This would depend on key factors such as the style of the property and if there are building works being completed.

-What are the benefits of a Mechanical Ventilation with Heat Recovery system?
+What are the benefits of an MVHR system?

 • Contributes to the energy efficiency of the home.